 + Has this Executive Order impacted all services provided by the Institute?

-No. The Institute is currently serving more than 625 refugees who arrived here in the past year.
-These refugees are enrolled in our case management and job training/placement programs.
-In addition, we are serving other immigrants, including asylees, Cuban and Haitian entrants, victims of human trafficking, and other immigrants.
+No. The Institute is currently serving more than 625 refugees who arrived here in the past year and before, and we continue to receive refugee families each month, though fewer than we planned.
+Newly arrived refugees are enrolled in our case management and job training/placement programs.
+In addition, we continue to serve high numbers of other immigrants, including asylees, Cuban and Haitian entrants, victims of human trafficking, and other visa status holders.
 More than 1,200 clients are currently receiving services at our Boston, Lowell, and Manchester, New Hampshire field offices.
 They are enrolled in Adult Basic Education classes, participating in skills training programs, receiving job placement assistance, and receiving case management services.

 + Why did President Trump issue this order?

 The stated rationale for the Executive Order is to prevent people with terrorist ties from entering the U.S. The order references the September 11th attacks but does not ban the admission of people from Saudi Arabia, the home country of 15 of 19 of the 9/11 terrorists.
-The order also does not limit migration from Pakistan, Egypt, and Pakistan where extremism has produced militants nor does it restrict migration from Europe where several terrorist attacks have taken place.
+The order also does not limit migration from Pakistan and Egypt where extremism has produced militants, nor does it restrict migration from Europe, where several terrorist attacks have taken place.

 + If fully implemented, will the Executive Order make the nation safer?

 Nearly all security experts say it will not.
 Most say that a geographic approach to combating terrorism is insufficient because terrorist threats do not originate in any one country.
 In fact, in recent years, we have learned that most terrorist threats on American soil are homegrown.
-Experts say that the order will raise resentment among American Muslims, and it will energize recruitment efforts by Isis because it confirms their claim that America is at war with Muslims.
+Experts say the orders are increasing resentment among American Muslims and energizing recruitment efforts by ISIS.

 + When the legal wrangling is over, will the U.S. Refugee Resettlement Program be changed?

-+ Will federal direct assistance to refugees be reduced as a result of this Executive Order?
++ Will federal direct assistance to refugees be reduced because of this Executive Order?